getappbox/fastlane-plugin-appbox/README.md

 fastlane add_plugin appbox
 ```

 **Step 2** - Download the latest version of AppBox from [here](https://github.com/vineetchoudhary/AppBox-iOSAppsWirelessInstallation/releases) or [here](https://getappbox.com/download) and install it into `/Applications` directory of you mac.
+Now, open AppBox and login with your Dropbox account.

 **Step 3** - Define appbox action in your project Fastfile with emails and message.
 Here the available params for appbox plugins -